KoiFi-labs/algorand-developer-suite/README.md

     build:          Compiles Approval and Clear program from pyteal code [TODO]
     createapp:      Issues a transaction that creates an application
     appinfo:        Displays App info [TODO]
-    callapp:        Issues a transaction that calls an application [WIP]
+    callapp:        Issues a transaction that calls an application, uses ACCOUNT_1 from .env as sender
     help:           Displays this help guide
 ```